betheden/hebrew-grammar/content/verb_sequential_perfect.rst

 Summary
 -------

-A Sequential Perfect verb often appears to function like an Imperfect verb, but it usually connects to some earlier verb of a different conjugation which it then imitates in function.
+A Sequential Perfect verb often expresses the same kinds of action as the *Imperfect conjugation*, but it also connects to an earlier verb to form either a sequence of time or a sequence of thought.
+However, in Biblical Hebrew a Sequential Perfect verb has an additional and unique potential to express the same kind of action as the verb immediately preceding it.

 Article
 -------